elastic/integrations/packages/google_scc/docs/README.md

 ## Overview

-The [Google Security Command Center](https://cloud.google.com/security-command-center) integration allows users to monitor finding, audit, asset and source.
-Security Command Center Premium provides comprehensive threat detection for Google Cloud that includes Event Threat Detection, Container Threat Detection and Virtual Machine Threat Detection as built-in services.
+The [Google Security Command Center](https://cloud.google.com/security-command-center) integration allows users to monitor finding, audit, asset, and source.
+Security Command Center Premium provides comprehensive threat detection for Google Cloud that includes Event Threat Detection, Container Threat Detection, and Virtual Machine Threat Detection as built-in services.

-Use the Google SCC integration to collect and parse data from the Google SCC REST API(finding, asset and source) and GCP Pub/Sub(finding, asset and audit).
-Then visualize that data through search, correlation and visualization within Elastic Security.
+Use the Google SCC integration to collect and parse data from the Google SCC REST API (finding, asset, and source) or GCP Pub/Sub (finding, asset, and audit).
+Then visualize that data through search, correlation, and visualization within Elastic Security.

 ## Data streams

-The Google SCC integration collects four types of data: finding, audit, asset and source.
+The Google SCC integration collects four types of data: finding, audit, asset, and source.

-**Finding** is a record of assessment data like security, risk, health or privacy, that is ingested into Security Command Center for presentation, notification, analysis, policy testing and enforcement.
+**Finding** is a record of assessment data like security, risk, health, or privacy, that is ingested into Security Command Center for presentation, notification, analysis, policy testing, and enforcement.
 For example, a cross-site scripting (XSS) vulnerability in an App Engine application is a finding.

 **Audit** logs created by Security Command Center as part of Cloud Audit Logs.

 **Asset** lists assets with time and resource types and returns paged results in response.

 **Source** is an entity or a mechanism that can produce a finding.
-A source is like a container of findings that come from the same scanner, logger, monitor and other tools.
+A source is like a container of findings that come from the same scanner, logger, monitor, and other tools.

 ## Compatibility